galopago/misistemita/d-electronics/d03/README.md

 # Push button and led

 Push button with setteable Pull-Up or Pull-Down resistor.
 Led with included resistor and seteable polarity.
-Useful for visual output debug and local adjustements without a PC
+Useful for visual output debug, and local adjustements without a PC

 # Schematic